-Cash, cash equivalents, and short-term investments totaled \$57.4 billion as of September 30, 2011, compared with \$52.8 billion as of June 30, 2011.
-Equity and other investments were \$8.6 billion as of September 30, 2011 compared to \$10.9 billion as of June 30, 2011.
+Cash, cash equivalents, and short-term investments totaled \$51.7 billion as of December 31, 2011, compared with \$52.8 billion as of June 30, 2011.
+Equity and other investments were \$7.6 billion as of December 31, 2011 compared to \$10.9 billion as of June 30, 2011.
 Our short-term investments are primarily to facilitate liquidity and for capital preservation.
-They consist predominantly U.S. dollar-denominated securities, but also include foreign currency-denominated securities in order to diversify risk.
+They consist predominantly of highly liquid investment grade fixed-income securities, diversified among industries and individual issuers.
+The investments are predominantly U.S. dollar-denominated securities, but also include foreign currency-denominated securities in order to diversify risk.
 Our fixed-income investments are exposed to interest rate risk and credit risk.
 The credit risk and average maturity of our fixed-income portfolio are managed to achieve economic returns that correlate to certain fixed-income indices.
 The settlement risk related to these investments is insignificant given that the short-term investments held are primarily highly liquid investment-grade fixed-income securities.
-While we own certain mortgage-backed and asset-backed fixed-income securities, our portfolio as of September 30, 2011 does not contain direct exposure to subprime mortgages or structured vehicles that derive their value from subprime collateral.
+While we own certain mortgage-backed and asset-backed fixed-income securities, our portfolio as of December 31, 2011 does not contain direct exposure to subprime mortgages or structured vehicles that derive their value from subprime collateral.
 The majority of our mortgage-backed securities are collateralized by prime residential mortgages and carry a 100% principal and interest guarantee, primarily from Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, and Government National Mortgage Association.